Having the characteristics of a leader and being in the position are two different things.

 Great leaders exude confidence.
 They are self-assured and have a charisma that’s born from trusting themselves.

 The confidence of a great leader radiates from them as calmness, sureness, and a sense that success is inevitable.
 Confidence makes a leader easier to trust and helps to strengthen the bonds of the team.

-Here’s how to focus and find success.
+Here’s how to improve focus and find success.

 A confident mindset comes easier to some than others, but it’s an essential trait of a good leader.
 Confidence comes as you live according to your values.
 It helps you to practice courage and honesty.

 A great leader is willing to accept responsibility for their words and actions.
 Not every decision will be a smashing success.
 When you make a bad call, whether large or small, you have to be willing to admit your errors.